 Automobile Expenses

 From my many years inside the IRS, the issue of an erroneous deduction of auto expense was present in a significant number of audits.
-This was especially true when employees were permitted to take an expense for use of their personal vehicle for their employer.
+This was especially true when employees were permitted to take an expense for the use of their personal vehicle for their employer.
 The Tax Cuts and Jobs Act passed in 2017 eliminated the category of unreimbursed employee business expenses (formerly, a miscellaneous itemized deduction), and so this type of expense is only relevant to business returns as well as individual Schedule Cs.

 The following information relates primarily to federal returns.
 However, some states (like California) did not follow (conform with) all the changes made by the Tax Cuts and Jobs Act.
 For example, in California, employees can still claim unreimbursed employee expenses if they qualify, maintained adequate records, and itemize their deductions.
-So, if you are an employee using your personal vehicle in your job and you have a state income tax, be sure to check with your state’s tax agency concerning its rules regarding deducting automobile expenses for employees.
+So, if you are an employee using your vehicle in your job and you have a state income tax, be sure to check with your state’s tax agency concerning its rules regarding deducting automobile expenses for employees.

 ELIGIBILITY for DEDUCTION